-(a) (Sustainability and investment decisions): the framework adopted by LaSalle (i.e. the requirement that each business line put in place investment committees and charters providing frameworks for the operation of such committees) for ensuring that material investment related decisions give due regard to sustainability related risks and opportunities; and

-(b) (Sustainability and LaSalle's business): the business functions responsible for implementation of LaSalle's:

-(i) governance framework that we believe are prudent to manage and safeguard our business (including oversight of both the Global Sustainability Committee ("GSC") and the Global Climate Risk Committee ("GCRC")); and

-(ii) programmatic "Culture of Care" and associated policies and values we promote.
+- (a) Sustainability and investment decisions: the framework adopted by LaSalle (i.e. the requirement that each business line put in place investment committees and charters providing frameworks for the operation of such committees) for ensuring that material investment related decisions give due regard to sustainability related risks and opportunities; and - (b) Sustainability and LaSalle's business: the business functions responsible for implementation of LaSalle's: - (i) governance framework that we believe are prudent to manage and safeguard our business (including oversight of the sustainability team); and - (ii) programmatic "Culture of Care" and associated policies and values we promote.